molpopgen/libsequence/doc/md/tutorial.md

 * C++ and "C++11"

+The code snippets below all use C++11 language features (initialization lists, lambda expressions, etc.).
+Using GCC/clang, you would need to compile with -std=c++11.
+Note, however, that none of the snippets below will actually compile, as they are not complete C++ programs.

 \subsection streams A quick note on streams

 In C++, input from streams are handled via operator>> and operator<<. libsequence defines many of these operators for its types (see \ref operators).
 These operators are overloaded for uncompressed ASCII streams (aka plain-text files and buffers).
 However, all of these operators are compatible with well-designed compressed-file streams, too.
 Programmers using libsequence may use [boost](http://www.boost.org)'s filtering_ostream libraries as replacements for <fstream> as they see fit.